 Generally speaking, the wetter your dough the bigger the holes will be, which many people really like.
 However, a drier dough will make it easier to get the bread to rise while baking, giving you greater “oven spring” and a more spherical loaf versus a pancake.
 With practice, you’ll get so you can come closer to predicting how your bread will turn out just based on the consistency of the dough when you’re mixing all the ingredients together.
 You can adjust the amount of water and flour to get the consistency that suits you best.

 Many people want to know how to make their bread more sour.
 Breadtopia reader, Rhine Meyering, enjoys success with this by using just 1/8 cup of sourdough starter and extending the fermentation time by refrigerating the dough.
-Click this link to his October 7, 2007 post to read what he says.
-It makes a lot of sense based on my understanding of sourdough baking too.
+This makes a lot of sense based on my understanding of sourdough baking too.

-Also, click the following link to Ariela’s post of November 25th, 2007 where she describes her success with the sourdough no knead method using spelt flour.
+Also, the following comment is from Ariela where she describes her success with the sourdough no knead method using spelt flour.
 She includes the actual recipe she uses too – very nice.

 No Knead Revisited – A Three Year Check Up It’s been over 3 years since the original New York Times no knead bread recipe was published.
 That’s also about the same time Breadtopia was born.
 By far the most common difficulty people write or call in about is with the dough being too wet to handle at the end of the long first proofing period and also when it’s time to place the dough into a covered vessel to bake at the end of the second rise.
 When you run into this, there’s not a whole lot you can do about it other than attempt to follow through on the instructions and ultimately wrest the dough into your heated baker and into the oven.
 Your “mistake” may turn out better than you expected and if nothing else, you’ll learn from it.
 The next time around you can do one or a combination of a couple things differently.